 - Set a temperature when you arrive and check each room with a thermometer to see how close it gets

-5. Moving Damages
+5. Check the Home for Moving Damages

 - Check wood and linoleum floors for new deep scratches (not normal wear and tear) and check tile floors for new cracking or stains.